zhoulele12/BIM004Home/log.md

 1. design screw holes using the the hole function in fusion.
 Figure out screw types.
 2. ridges

-print, box bottom on B7
+print1, box bottom on B7
 - pins can be longer - extended 2mm
 - rectangular hole(17) move up - up by 5mm
 - 2mm pilot hole was a brilliant guess!
-- move screw hole 9 down - 0.1mm
+- move screw hole 8 down - 0.1mm
 - screw hole 1 down - 0.1mm
 - screw hole 6 right - 0.1mm
 - hole 14 can be smaller - diameter decrease by 2mm